Falling (accident): Surviving falls

 A falling person at low altitude typically reaches terminal velocity of 120 mph after about 12 seconds, falling some 450 m (1,500 ft) in that time.
 Without alterations to their aerodynamic profile, the person maintains this speed without falling any faster.
 Terminal velocity at higher altitudes is greater due to the thinner atmosphere and consequent lower air resistance.

-JAT stewardess Vesna Vulović survived a fall of 33000 ft on January 26, 1972, pinned within the broken fuselage of the DC-9 of JAT Flight 367.
-The plane was brought down by explosives over Srbská Kamenice in the former Czechoslovakia (now the Czech Republic).
-The Serbian stewardess suffered a broken skull, three broken vertebrae (one crushed completely), and was in a coma for 27 days.
+JAT flight attendant Vesna Vulović survived a fall of 33000 ft on 26 January 1972, pinned within the broken fuselage of the DC-9 of JAT Flight 367.
+The plane was brought down by explosives planted by Croatian Ustaše over Srbská Kamenice in the former Czechoslovakia (now the Czech Republic).
+The Serbian flight attendant suffered a broken skull, three broken vertebrae (one crushed completely), and was in a coma for 27 days.
 In an interview, she commented that, according to the man who found her, "…I was in the middle part of the plane.
 I was found with my head down and my colleague on top of me.
 One part of my body with my leg was in the plane and my head was out of the plane.
 A catering trolley was pinned against my spine and kept me in the plane.
 The man who found me, says I was very lucky.
 He was in the German Army as a medic during World War Two.
 He knew how to treat me at the site of the accident."

 In World War II there were several reports of military aircrew surviving long falls from severely damaged aircraft: Flight Sergeant Nicholas Alkemade jumped at 18000 ft without a parachute and survived as he hit pine trees and soft snow.
 He suffered a sprained leg.
-Staff Sergeant Alan Magee exited his aircraft at 22000 ft without a parachute and survived as he landed on the glass roof of a train station.
+Staff Sergeant Alan Magee exited his aircraft at 22000 ft without a parachute and survived as he crashed through the glass roof of Saint-Nazaire train station.
 Lieutenant Ivan Chisov bailed out at 23000 ft.
 While he had a parachute, his plan was to delay opening it as he had been in the midst of an air-battle and was concerned about getting shot while hanging below the parachute.
 He lost consciousness due to lack of oxygen and hit a snow-covered slope while still unconscious.
 While he suffered severe injuries, he was able to fly again in three months.